hmac/kite/docs/deriving.md

 ```

 This is useful because these typeclass instances are often obvious and dull to
 write.
-We want to support a similar thing in Lam, but how?
+We want to support a similar thing in Kite, but how?

-Lam's typeclasses look like this:
+Kite's typeclasses look like this:

 ```haskell
 type alias Eq a = { eq : a -> a -> Bool }
 ```

-So then the following Lam code
+So then the following Kite code

 ```haskell
 type Flip = Heads | Tails deriving Eq